bmoreonrails/rails_tutorial/_chapters/chapter_07.md

 {% endsectionheader %}

 {% aside %}
-  You're bookstore is really starting to take shape.
+  Your bookstore is really starting to take shape.
 But doesn't it look a little...spartan?

   Don't get me wrong, there's a beauty in the simplicity.
 However, there are a few changes we can make that'll make your bookstore easier to use.